nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

 1. We are almost there.
 Go into the **Device Explorer** window and click on the .NET **nanoFramework** device showing there.
 Make sure the connection is OK by hitting the **Ping** button.
 On success, a message shows on the output window. <BR/><BR/>
 For some STM32 devices you may need two USB cables.
 For example, the STM32429I-Discovery has a mini-USB connector that is labeled USB-STLINK that powers the device and provides the USB interface for flashing the firmware and/or running the JTAG debugger for debugging native C++ code (in VSCode or other C++ IDE).
 The micro-USB connector is labeled USB-USER and provides the COM/Serial interface used by the **Visual Studio nanoFramework Extension** for debugging your C# application code and for **Device Explorer**.
 For that device BOTH cables must be plugged into USB ports on your computer.

 1. Let's deploy the application to the board.
 In order to do that, right click on the Project name and choose **Deploy**.
 You'll see the feedback of the several operations that are running on the background in the **Output Window**.
 After a successful deployment you need to reset the target and your `Hello World` blinky application will start running and, _voilá_, the LED starts blinking!
 If you want, instead of "just" deploying the application to the target you can choose to start a **debug session**.
-To do that **hit F5** (as usual) in Visual Studio and watch it run.
+To do that **hit** <kbd>F5</kbd> (as usual) in Visual Studio and watch it run.

 ## Trouble shooting